 Wayne says he helps writers go from inspiration to publication; it is true, and it is a joy.
 He reads the heart of the writer he works with, and this made it possible for me to keep working.
 Giving warm, sometimes funny, and always helpful feedback, he guided me through developing content, leading focus groups, editing final copy, and handling publishing, design and printing details.

-ANN J. TEMKIN is the author of Sight In The Sandstorm: Jesus In His World And Mine.
+ANN J. TEMKIN is the author of The Smoking Nun and Sight In The Sandstorm: Jesus In His World And Mine.
 An ordained Protestant minister and previously a Catholic nun and licensed therapist, she is a self-described “half-breed” – half Jew, half gentile.
 Through her ministry 4Dimensions, she leads retreats, offers spiritual direction, develops creative liturgical expressions, and teaches in churches and seminaries.
 Visit her website at www.anntemkin.com.

 Wayne was my biggest encourager.
 Persistence is the key, and working with Wayne as a writing coach and editor helped me with feedback, direction, and commitment.